 We also went with a herringbone pattern behind the bar of our own home, seen below.
 It’s such a small space – just enough for something different.
 The herringbone tile doesn’t have a huge impact, but it didn’t feel boring.

 I LOVE the crosshatch, possibly my favorite remix!
 If your subway tile sits in a traditional stagger in one part of the room, that doesn’t mean you can’t make it pop elsewhere in the room- as long as the spaces are separate.
 Consider using subway tile in a traditional layout in the shower, and lay it out crosshatch behind the sink, like Caitlin Wilson!

 Try a 3×9 or a 3×12 sized tile, instead of the often used 3×6 tile.

 5. Glass Subway Tile

-I didn’t end up going this route, but I took a photo of this glass tile focal wall to my tile design meeting.
+I didn’t end up going with glass subway tile, but I took a photo of this glass tile focal wall to my tile design meeting.
 This shower speaks to me!

 If you enjoy reading my blog, you may also like following along with me here: